Have you always wondered what boundaries really are and how to hold them with your family?

 6. Why do people keep violating my boundaries?

-I wanted to do what’s best for my child when it came to setting limits, but I had to rely on research to figure out what was healthy because I knew what I was shown wasn’t it.
+I wanted to do what was best for my child when it came to setting limits, but I had to rely on research to figure out what was healthy because I knew what I was shown wasn’t it.

 The old authoritarian parenting paradigm leaves us ill-prepared to instill healthy boundaries because it was based on violating ours.